 At least 1.5 lakh people are expected to pour out on the banks of the ailing river to offer their prayers to the setting sun Tuesday evening.
 Kejriwal said an additional 114 ghats would be available for Chhath Puja celebrations this time, of the total 128 ghats in Delhi.

-- Chhath Puja: Devotees pay obeisance to Sun God at ghats
+- Devotees pay obeisance to Sun God on Chhath in Delhi

 Sanitation workers were seen pulling out plastic, cloth and other waste from the river Sunday afternoon while the Hathi Ghat was being cleaned and prepared for the celebrations.
 They also erected wooden barricades a few metres from